Itinerary image 1

 • For fly-cruise packages, transfers & hotel accommodation (where applicable).
 All fly-cruise packages by Regent Seven Seas are financially protected by the ATOL scheme under no 10297.
 ATOL Certificates are sent following booking confirmation.

-• Free Unlimited Shore Excursions
+• Unlimited Shore Excursions

-• Free Unlimited Wi-Fi
+• Unlimited WiFi

 Not Included